 Under the provisions of the Occupational Health and Safety Act (OHSA), employers are responsible for putting programs in place to prevent violence in the workplace.
 Under the Act, all employers must take every precaution reasonable in the circumstances to protect the health and safety of their workers in the workplace.
-This includes protecting employees against the risk of workplace violence and includes domestic violence.
+This includes protecting employees against the risk of workplace violence and includes interchangeably, Intimate Partner Violence (IPV)/Ddomestic violence/Interpersonal Violence.
 The Library will ensure an investigation is conducted into all incidents and complaints of violence including sexual violence in the workplace in a manner that is appropriate in the circumstances.